SAP-docs/abap-platform-trial-image/README.md

 # Before you pull the image

 - You understand the principles of docker container technology
-- You know the entities docker image / docker container and  the relationship inbetween
+- You know the entities docker image / docker container and their relationship
 - You know the basic commands to work with images and containers

 # Requirements

 Windows and Mac users must make sure they have assigned enough resources to their Desktop Docker because their Docker runs in a VM which contains GNU/Linux and that underlying VM does not share hardware resources with the host machine without explicit assignment.

-**_We highly recommend 32GB RAM._**
+**_Please note: We highly recommend 32GB RAM to run the ABAP Platform Trial image.
+The following requirements only cover the resources needed for the Docker environment itself._**

 ## Linux